Last updated on September 14th, 2020 at 09:55 pm

 You now have an older, able-bodied adult in the home occupying a lot more of your space, resources, and of course….food.
 The cost of living can go through the roof if you’re not careful, making the adjustment to being in the same space with your child a lot harder – especially if you’re nearing retirement or on a fixed income.

 The best thing you can do for your household is start looking ways to cut back on spending so that you can accommodate your needs and the needs of your child until they’re capable of providing for themselves.
 Here are some suggestions on how to do this:

-· Review Your Personal Budget (And Adjust Where Needed) – Though the hope is that your child will pitch in, one can never be too certain.
+Though the hope is that your child will pitch in, one can never be too certain.
 Therefore, you’ll want to take a look at your personal expenditures to determine how much “wiggle room” you have when it comes to your budget.
+If you have multiple credit cards with balances on them, consider getting a credit card consolidation loan.
 If you find that things are extremely tight you should start looking for ways to cut back on your budget or increase your income such as a reverse mortgage.
 This is essentially an option for homeowners aged 62 and older to take out a loan on the equity of the home.
 There are several eligibility requirements but learning more about reverse mortgages and other financial options to lower the cost of living is as simple as doing internet research.

 Having an adult child in the home will certainly present its challenges.
 The dynamics of the parent-child relationship have changed, ultimately creating friction at times.
 When it comes to finances, the best thing you can do is evaluate your circumstances, iron out what you expect your child to help with, and put it in writing for accountability.
 With time, your child will get back on their feet again, and thanks to you will have the financial skills necessary to take life by the horns.